Samhain Rituals – Irish Food Traditions

 Pagan rituals as the origin of Trick or Treat

 Guising was another very specific Samhain ritual, typically involving the gathering of donations or hospitality, through receiving charity or being served traditional bannocks, cakes or Irish drinks.
-It is cited as one of the more likely origins of the costumed Trick or Treating seen at Halloween today.
+It is cited as one of the more likely origins of the costumed Trick or Treat candy hunt seen at Halloween nowadays.

 During the course of Samhain festivities, the spirit of a family member deceased may well take the opportunity to pay a visit to their old home.
 And of course it was better for the household to receive a blessing than risk a curse, so only the utmost hospitality was to be laid before these visitors from beyond.